Bachelor's Degree in Mechanical and Manufacturing Engineering

 • Industrial Process Management

-All courses are available as ongoing training continuing education(for employees, individuals, or job seekers), subject to validation of the prerequisites and the terms and conditions of each training course.
+All courses are available as (for employees, individuals, or job seekers), subject to meeting the required prerequisites and the terms and conditions of each course.

 the diploma

-• Level 6: bachelor's degree level, 180 ECTS credits
+• Level 6: Bachelor’s degree level, 180 ECTS credits

 • Competency-based approach

-• Three-year integrated program
+• 3-year integrated program

-• Facilitated international mobility
+• Easier international mobility

 objectives